Axway/mft-convert/content/en/docs/TransferCFT/admin_intro/UCONF/_index.md

 ---

-    title: About the unified configuration tool (UCONF)
+    title: "About the unified configuration tool (UCONF)"
-    linkTitle: Set UCONF parameters
+    linkTitle: "Set UCONF parameters"
-    weight: 220
+    weight: 210

----
-Configurable {{< TransferCFT/suitevariablesTransferCFTName  >}} parameters fall into two basic categories, definable objects or UCONF values.
+---Configurable {{< TransferCFT/suitevariablesTransferCFTName  >}} parameters fall into two basic categories, definable objects or UCONF values.
 For some Transfer CFT parameters, you can use either method to define parameter values.

 When using {{< TransferCFT/suitevariablesCentralGovernanceName  >}} to manage {{< TransferCFT/axwayvariablesComponentShortName  >}}, some parameter values are specific to UCONF and modifiable only through the {{< TransferCFT/suitevariablesCentralGovernanceName  >}} interface or using the UCONF utility as described in this section.